vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

   A few configuration parameters have been changed.
 For more information, see the release notes and configuration docs.

+- nGQL compatibility

+  The nGQL syntax is partially incompatible:

+  - Disable the `YIELD` clause to return custom variables.

+  - The `YIELD` clause is required in the `FETCH`, `GO`, `LOOKUP`, `FIND PATH` and `GET SUBGRAPH` statements.

+  - It is required to specify a tag to query properties of a vertex in a `MATCH` statement.
+For example, from `return v.name` to `return v.player.name`.

 !!! caution

     There may be other undiscovered influences.
 Before the upgrade, we recommend that you read the release notes and user manual carefully, and keep an eye on the [posts](https://discuss.nebula-graph.io/) on the forum and [issues](https://github.com/vesoft-inc/nebula/issues) on Github.